 Since the cast includes teen dream Fraser, Scent of a Woman’s O’Donnell, and Melrose Place’s Amy Locane, the Sassy set should rent this sucker off the shelves.
 But grown-ups can go to this School too; it’s a sharply written and acted drama about the rules of the ruling class, circa 1955.
 A James Spader with deltoids, Fraser plays a prep-school scholarship student whose football-hero status is lost when it becomes known that he’s Jewish; like the rest of the movie, his terse underplaying makes the message hit home harder.
 In illuminating how upper-class bigotry can encompass both the actively fascist and the politely passive, School Ties is actually one of the more realistic — and least insufferable — entries in the recent prep-school genre.
 B

-Genre: Drama; Starring: Brendan Fraser, Matt Damon, Chris O'Donnell, Ben Affleck, Cole Hauser, Zeljko Ivanek, Amy Locane, Andrew Lowery, Randall Batinkoff, Anthony Rapp; Director: Robert Mandel; Author: Dick Wolf; Status: In Season; MPAA Rating: In Season
+Genre: Drama; Starring: Brendan Fraser, Matt Damon, Chris O'Donnell, Ben Affleck, Cole Hauser, Zeljko Ivanek, Amy Locane, Andrew Lowery, Randall Batinkoff, Anthony Rapp; Director: Robert Mandel; Author: Dick Wolf; MPAA Rating: PG-13

 Posted April 30 1993 — 12:00 AM EDT

 - James Bay adds some tambourine to Rihanna, Kanye West's 'FourFiveSeconds'

 - Bill Cosby accuser tells her story

 - Kelela and Arca team up for the gorgeous future-R&B track 'A Message'

 - Elizabeth Henstridge talks 'Agents of SHIELD'...while playing 'Mario Kart'

 - Jon Stewart gives WWE foe the 'Daily Shoe'--below the belt